 Robotics is also minimally invasive as being tested and implemented to become mainstream.
 Natural Orifice Transluminal Endoscopic Surgery (NOTES) and Laparoendoscopic Single-Site (or LESS) Surgery are evolving robotic techniques.

-Endoscopic procedures, like ESG (Endoscopic Sleeve Gastrectomy), are considered less invasive operations.
+Endoscopic procedures, like Endoscopic Sleeve Gastroplasty (ESG) and Transoral Outlet Reduction (TORe), are considered a less invasive approach.
 Endobariatrics are taking their place as an alternative to laparoscopic operations, but they are limited to lower BMIs and specific revisions.